Muhlenberg South High School: Sports

 In 2007, Muhlenberg South Graduate Chad Clemons signed in professional baseball with the Southern Illinois Miners as a catcher.
 In 2009, Chad Clemons signed with the Philadelphia Phillies.
 He went on to play five years in professional baseball.
 He currently strength coach for Baltimore Orioles.

 In November 2008 the Muhlenberg County school board announced that both Muhlenberg South and Muhlenberg North will combine and no longer be the Suns and Stars but will be the Mustangs.
 The change took effect June 2009.

 Extracurricular activities

 Muhlenberg South had strong extracurricular activities.
 The Muhlenberg South Marching Suns Band, who made their first-ever appearance at the State Finals in 2006, were the 2007 Class 2A State Champions, and placed second in their final 2A finals appearance in 2008.

 Muhlenberg South was home to one KY FFA State President and one KY FFA State Vice-President during its 17-year history.
 They were Hannah Lovell and Derrick Benton, respectively.

 The National Honor Society had three past State Presidents, and recently had the State Vice President.

 Students recently revived the school newspaper, which had won several state and regional awards.

-Upcoming changes

-Muhlenberg County has decided to further consolidate its high school program, making Muhlenberg North High School and Muhlenberg South High School into one school, with one school hosting the lower two grades, 9th and 10th, and the other hosting the upper grades, 11th and 12th.
-This change took place beginning in the fall of 2009.